PAGE UNDER CONSTRUCTION

 This page will focus on the plant’s history and operation prior to 1958 – the year that straw was replaced by wood for paper production.

-The mill was built in 1884 by the Portage Strawboard Company of Akron, then merged with the American Strawboard Company of New York in 1889.
+The mill was built in 1884 by the Portage Strawboard Company of Akron, with that company merging with the American Strawboard Company of New York in 1889.
 In 1920, the Mid-West Box Company bought a controlling interest in American Stawboard, and the two companies subsequently consolidated in 1921-1922.
-Mid-West Box Company subsequently came under the control of the Container Corporation of America (CCA) in 1926, with the Circleville mill operating under its new parent’s name starting in 1930.
+Mid-West Box Company came under the control of the Container Corporation of America (CCA) in 1926, with the Circleville mill operating under its new parent’s name starting in 1930.

 C. Barber, of Akron, formed The Portage Strawboard Company in 1882, and it’s first “works” were built that year in New Portage (later Barberton), Ohio, a suburb of Akron.
 Two years later, the company built the larger Circleville works with a capacity of 50 tons of paper per day.